alitekes1/POINT-LIO-SLAM/README.md

 # POINT-LIO-SLAM

-This repository provides ready-to-use ROS 2 Humble configuration and launch files for composing [FAST-LIO-SAM-QN](https://github.com/engcang/FAST-LIO-SAM-QN) and [FAST-LIO-Localization-QN](https://github.com/engcang/FAST-LIO-Localization-QN) (original repositories) along with their respective [ROS 2 wrappers](https://github.com/illusionaryshelter/FAST-LIO-SAM-QN) and [FAST-LIO-Localization-QN ROS 2 wrapper](https://github.com/se7oluti0n/FAST-LIO-Localization-QN).
+This repository provides ready-to-use ROS 2 Humble configuration and launch files for composing [FAST-LIO-SAM-QN](https://github.com/engcang/FAST-LIO-SAM-QN) and [FAST-LIO-Localization-QN](https://github.com/engcang/FAST-LIO-Localization-QN) (original repositories) along with their respective ROS 2 wrappers ([FAST-LIO-SAM-QN](https://github.com/illusionaryshelter/FAST-LIO-SAM-QN) and [FAST-LIO-Localization-QN](https://github.com/se7oluti0n/FAST-LIO-Localization-QN)).
 These configurations are tailored for UniLidar L1 indoor mapping and localization.
 No new algorithmic code is introduced; instead, this repository packages configuration files, launch scripts, and RViz presets to enable seamless integration and one-command bring-up of the upstream projects.

 ## Dependencies
 - C++ >= 17